bucs-fan813/trading_system/src/strategies/momentum/strats_explanation.md

 **Signal Generation:**
 - A **buy signal** is generated when the RVI crosses above its signal line.
-- A **sell signal** (–1) is generated when the RVI crosses below.
+- A **sell signal** (–1) is generated when the RVI crosses below its signal line.
-- In “long–only” mode, sell signals are replaced with 0.
+- In “long‑only” mode, sell signals are replaced with 0.

 The signal strength is computed as the z‑score of the absolute difference between the RVI and its signal line over a rolling window.